manychois/simdom/README.md

 Simdom is a lightweight PHP library designed to make parsing and manipulating DOM documents as straightforward as possible.
 It requires no external dependencies or extensions.

 Without using the built-in PHP DOM extension, Simdom can have its own opinionated appraoch on how HTML documents should be parsed and manipulated.
-It lets you to work with "invalid" HTML structure, then you can fix it in your own way.
+It lets you to work with "non-compliant" HTML structure in a literal and intuitive way.

 Before outputing the HTML string of the document, you can call the `$document->validate()` method to ensure that the document is valid according to the HTML5 specification.